 You may have noticed we rate prepaid plans, postpaid SIM-only plans and phones on a plan.
 So what do these mean?
 A simple explanation is below:

 All in all, these points are generally arranged in order from least commitment to most commitment.
-With prepaid, you can come and go as you please, while SIM-only deals are postpaid, are direct debited and you will likely have to call up to cancel, while phones on a plan usually carry a lengthy contract of around two years.
+With prepaid, you can come and go as you please; SIM-only deals are postpaid, direct-debited, and you will likely have to contact your provider directly to cancel your plan; and phones on a plan usually carry a lengthy contract of around two years.

-While iPhone X plans are closer to $100 a month, iPhone 8 plans are usually a fair bit cheaper.
+While iPhone X plans are closer to $100 a month, iPhone 8 plans are usually somewhat cheaper.
 With these plans you’ll have to look at what goes into the price – often it’s more than just data, calls and texts.
-Telcos often include extra stuff such as Apple Music memberships, data-free Netflix and music streaming, entertainment packs and more.
+Telcos often include extra stuff such as Apple Music memberships, data-free Netflix and music streaming, entertainment packs, and more.

-These days, it’s not hard to find cheap plans $10 or under with 1GB data on board.
-In fact, it’s become quite the norm.
-Some providers even throw in unlimited calls & texts as well.
+These days, it’s not hard to find cheap plans for $10 or under with 1GB data on board.
+In fact, it’s become quite the norm, with most providers also including unlimited calls and texts.
 Providers worth keeping an eye out for include:

-Keep in mind that some providers, such as OVO, are prepaid, which can be good for those who don’t want to incur any automatic top ups.
-Also keep in mind that to get the tip-top deals, you may have to sign up to a 6 or 12-month contract.
+Keep in mind that some providers, such as OVO, are prepaid, which can be good for those who don’t want to incur any automatic top-ups.
+You should also be aware that to get the tip-top deals, you may have to sign up to a 6 or 12-month contract.

-For less than the price of a ticket to the footy, $30 gets you quite a lot these days.
-Realistically you can expect to get unlimited calls and texts, plus 5GB data.
-Plus, if you’re lucky, you may even get more data.
+For less than the price of a ticket to the footy, $30 can get you a great monthly mobile deal.
+Realistically, you can expect to get unlimited calls and texts, plus around 5GB of data each month.
 Once again, providers worth looking out for are:

-One of the take home messages here is that to get the best deals, you may have to sign up for 6 or 12 months, but there are still great deals to be found with no contract.
-Also note that the four providers listed above are just some of the providers offering good deals – there are often a lot more to choose from.
+One of the take-home messages here is that to get the best deals, you may have to sign up for 6 or 12 months – but there are still great contract-free offers out there.
+Also note that the four providers listed above are just some of the telcos regularly offering good deals – there are often a lot more to choose from.

 If it’s data you crave, you have a fair few options.
 A number of providers offer lots of data for a comparatively small price – the catch being that you get the 3G data spectrum only.
-Usually you can get 90GB for $70 or so, and providers worth keeping an eye out for are:
+Usually you can get 90GB for $70 or so each month, and providers worth keeping an eye out for are:

 These providers operate on the Optus network, and include unlimited calls & texts.
-However, once again, 3G data is offered, instead of the faster 4G.
-If you desire something faster, there are some big data plans out there, but expect to pay more.
+However, once again, only 3G data is offered, instead of the faster 4G or 4G Plus.
+If you desire something more high-speed, there are some great large data plans out there, but expect to pay more.
 See the below tab for more information.

-If you want 100GB of data on your phone plan with 4G speeds you need to be willing to spend the big bucks.
+If you want 100GB of data on your phone plan, but with 4G speeds, you need to be willing to spend the big bucks.
 You may also need to bundle in a phone, but at these prices the phone is often included at no extra cost.
 Providers worth looking at are: